Gertrude Fester

-Gertrude Fester is a South African feminist, women's activist and a member of the South African parliament in 1994.
+Gertrude Fester (born 4 July, 1952) is a South African feminist, women's activist and a member of the South African parliament in 1994.
 She was the Commissioner of the Gender Commission.
 She was a student of Harold Cressy High School in Cape Town and later in University of Cape Town.
 She completed her Doctorate from the London School of Economics in 2008 with a thesis entitled Women and citizenship struggles: A case of the Western Cape, South Africa 1980-2004.